arbor-sim/arbor/doc/morphology.rst

    ``y``,       real, y coordinate of centre of cable.
    ``z``,       real, z coordinate of centre of cable.
    ``radius``,  real, cross sectional radius of cable.
-   ``tag``,     integer, label used to mark regions on the morphology.

 .. note::

-    A *tag* is an integer label on every sample, which can be used later to define regions on cell models.
+    A *tag* is an integer label on every segment, which can be used later to define regions on cell models.
 For example, tags could store the *structure identifier* field in the `SWC format <http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html>`_,
-    which identifies whether samples lie in the soma, axons, dendrites, etc. In Arbor tag definitions are not fixed, and users can customise them for their requirements.
+    which identifies whether individual SWC records lie in the soma, axons, dendrites, etc.
+    Arbor tag definitions are not fixed, and users can customise them for their requirements.

-Sample trees comprise a sequence of samples starting from a *root* sample, together with a parent-child adjacency relationship where a child sample is distal to its parent.
+Segment trees comprise a sequence of segments starting from a *root* segment, together with a parent-child adjacency relationship where a child segment is distal to its parent.
-Branches in the tree occur where a sample has more than one child.
+Branches in the tree occur where a segment has more than one child.
-Furthermore, a sample can not have more than one parent.
+Furthermore, a segment can not have more than one parent.
 In this manner, neuron morphologies are modelled as a *tree*, where cables that represent dendrites and axons can branch, but branches can not rejoin.

 .. _morph-sample-definitions:

 Definitions
 ~~~~~~~~~~~

-When refering to samples in a sample tree, the following definitions are used:
+When refering to segments in a segment tree, the following definitions are used:

-* *root*: The first sample in the sample tree, assigned id 0.
+* *root*: segments at the root or start of the tree.
+A non-empty tree must have at least one root segment,
+  and the first segment will always be a root.

-* *parent*: Each sample has one parent, except the root sample.
+* *parent*: Each segment has one parent, which is either

-  * A sample's id is always greater than the id of its parent.
+  * A segments's id is always greater than the id of its parent.
-  * The ids of samples on the same unbranched section of cable do not need to be contiguous.
+  * The ids of segments on the same unbranched sequence of segments do not need to be contiguous.

-* *child*: The children of sample *s* are samples whose parent is *s*.
+* *child*: The children of segment *s* are segments whose parent is *s*.
-* *terminal*: A sample with no children.
+* *terminal*: A segment with no children.
 Terminals lie at the end of dendritic trees or axons.
-* *fork*: A sample with more than one child.
-Fork points are where a cable splits into two or more branches.
+* *fork*: A segment with more than one child.
+The distal end of a for segment are fork points,
+  where a cable splits into two or more branches.
-* *collocated*: A sample is collocated with its parent if they have the same location.

-  * collocation is used to indicate a discontinuity in the radius of a cable, or the start of a
-    child branch with a different radius than its parent.
+  * Arbor allows more than two branches at a fork point.

-Some of these definitions are illustrated in the following sample tree:
+Some of these definitions are illustrated in the following segment tree:

 .. _morph-stree-fig: